Skip to Content

 The Rococo Garden has over five million snowdrops, creating a swathe of white flowers running through the Snowdrop Grove.
 Among them are some more unusual varieties like Galanthus Atkinsii, which was discovered here in the 1800s by James Atkins who lived on the estate.

-The snowdrops are normally on display from late January to March, but you can check their website and social media for updates on the latest snowdrop status.
+The snowdrops are normally on display from late January to early March, but you can check their website and social media accounts for updates on the latest snowdrop status.

 Cerney House Gardens

 The gardens of Cerney House north of Cirencester are one of the Cotswolds’ hidden gems.
-This romantic Victorian walled garden was raved about by Country Living magazine as being ‘what most people aspire to in their gardens – and few achieve’.
+Country Living magazine raved about this romantic Victorian walled garden, describing it as ‘what most people aspire to in their gardens – and few achieve’.
 The garden is attached to a manor house owned by the Angus family and surrounded by 40 acres of parkland and woodland trails.

-The gardens are open to visitors throughout the year.
+Cerney House Gardens are open to visitors throughout the year.
 In February you can see snowdrops scattered through the gardens and carpeting the woods.
 And later in spring daffodils and bluebells start to appear.
-There are plants for sale and self-service refreshments available.
+There are also plants for sale and self-service refreshments available.

-Cerney House Gardens are open daily 10am–7pm.
+Cerney House Gardens are open daily from 10am until dark.
 Entry costs £6 adults/£1 children under 15.
+Dogs on leads welcome.

 Batsford Arboretum